cool hit counter

 There is another reason why I talk loud.
 I think that when people go to sleep during the service it is the preacher's fault.
 It could be that they were up too late the night before, however it could well be that they went asleep because they could not hear what was going on.

 If ever there was a time when people should be awake and attentive it is now, right now.
-1 Thess.
-4:16 says: "For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first."
+1 Thessalonians 4:16 says: "For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first."

 When the Lord gives that mighty shout, then will be the time for God's people to go to the place that He has prepared for them.
 Then there will be no more tears, no more sorrow, no more heartaches, no more pain, for the former things will have passed away.